mubaraqwahab/thinkdev/src/lessons/04-making-decisions.md

 ---
 title: Making decisions
 excerpt: >
   Programs behave differently in different conditions.
 For example, some features of an app may only be available when a premium user is logged in.
-In this episode, we'll learn some JavaScript constructs that we can use to make such decisions.
+In this episode, we'll learn how to write programs that can make decisions.
 ---

 ## Video